Summary of this step

 You should read the information to help you complete your application before filling in the form.

-The closing date for on-time applications to secondary schools was 31 October 2017.
-You can still apply but please read the late application section.
+The closing date for on-time applications to secondary schools is 31 October 2018.

 - complete the application form and return it to the local authority where you live, regardless of which schools you are applying for.

-- submit supporting documents with your application form if you are applying under exceptional social or medial criteria.
+- submit supporting documents with your application form if you are applying under exceptional social or medical criteria.

 Make only one application for each child.
 If you apply more than once for the same child, we will consider only the most recently submitted application form received before the deadline.